Home Buying Process In Chicago For First Time Home Buyers

 - It is the only remodeling job that breaks into the top 10 in terms of payback

-- The minor kitchen remodel with a national average cost of $19,226 returns a national average payback of 79.3%
+The minor kitchen remodels with a national average cost of $19,226 returns a national average payback of 79.3%.

 Top 5 Projects Nationally